 - Unprocessed Grains and Legumes (in small amounts)

 Beware of “diet foods” that mislead people with sugar substitutes, organic ingredients or disguised sugars that aren’t really healthy.
 Organic junk food is still junk food.
-Misleading names like “organic cane syrup” etc are just fancy names for sugar.
-Artificial sweeteners still cause unhealthy insulin reactions in the body, avoid them.
-Although it’s marketed as having healthy because of the probiotics, sweetened yogurt’s Glycemic Index is similar to cake and ice cream.
-Many products packaged as diet foods are useless short-cuts that disguise junk food.
+Misleading names like “organic cane syrup” are just fancy names for sugar.
+Artificial sweeteners still cause unhealthy insulin reactions in the body- avoid them.
+Although it’s marketed as being healthy because of the probiotics, sweetened yogurt’s Glycemic Index is similar to cake and ice cream.
+Many products packaged as diet foods are useless shortcuts that disguise junk food.

 Eating the Standard American Diet that is high in processed foods is tied to numerous causes of preventable, premature death.
 To put it bluntly, processed foods and aging gracefully don’t mix.
 Over time, eating junk food leaves you feeling like a ball of puffy, inflamed, stagnant, moody, tired mess.
 Self-improvement, longevity and truly enjoying life requires energy; energy that the Standard American Diet just doesn’t provide.
 Want to look ten years older than you really are at your high-school reunion?
 Keep eating processed food.
 It’s not a pretty look, so choose real food instead.